Dundee and Newtyle Railway: The line in operation

 The train service consisted of mixed trains leaving both Dundee and Newtyle at 8.00 a.m., 10.00 a.m. and 4.00 p.m. with an additional goods service at 1.00 p.m.

 The company was evidently unhappy about the state of the engineering of its line, and in 1832 it commissioned the engineer Nicholas Wood to review it.
-In fact he generally approved the situation, only commenting that horse traction should be continued "until the traffic should be more developed", and that he "looked forward to the early extension of the line at both ends, particularly at Dundee."
-This referred to the 1830 authorisation to extend to the harbour in Dundee; in fact this was not carried out until 1836.
-However he recommended contracting out the management of the operation of the line, clearly a criticism of the current management.
+He generally approved the situation, only commenting that horse traction should be continued "until the traffic should be more developed", and that he "looked forward to the early extension of the line at both ends, particularly at Dundee."
+This referred to the 1830 authorisation to extend to the harbour in Dundee; this was not carried out until 1836.
+He recommended contracting out the management of the operation of the line, clearly a criticism of the current management.

 Traction

 Horse traction was used on the level sections between the inclined planes.
 From September 1833 steam locomotives were introduced: no. 1, Earl of Airlie and no. 2, Lord Wharncliffe were delivered (on 20 and 25 September respectively) from J and C Carmichael of Dundee.
 They had the 0-2-4 wheel arrangement.
 They had single-acting vertical cylinders driving the front wheels through bell cranks; the trailing wheels were mounted in a bogie, a very early implementation of that construction.
 A third locomotive, no. 3, nicknamed Trotter was delivered from James Stirling and Co on 3 March 1834; it was similar to the earlier engines, but a little smaller.
-A fourth engine, named John Bull, was acquired from Robert Stephenson & Co in April 1836.
-It was an 0-4-0 of the Planet type.
+A fourth engine, an 0-4-0 of the Planet type named John Bull, was acquired from Robert Stephenson & Co in April 1836.
 The four locomotives cost about £3,300.

 The Earl of Airlie entered service on 29 September 1833 on the level section below Balbeuchly incline.

 When Alexander Allan (superintendent of the Scottish Central Railway) discovered one of the original locos in use as a stationary engine in 1854, he realised it was of historical importance, and had it 'removed and all the parts carefully put together, cleaned, painted, and lined'.
 He then had it photographed, and a lithograph taken from the photograph was reproduced in an article in The Engineer journal of 1883.
 The date on the maker's plate of 1833 identifies it as either no. 1, Earl of Airlie or no. 2, Lord Wharncliffe.

 The introduction of locomotives, and therefore somewhat faster speeds, now showed up the deficiencies in the engineering of the line.
 Passenger trains averaged 15 mph (24 km/h).